© Crown copyright 2020

 We have made some amendments to the law around education, health and care (EHC) plans to provide some flexibility in the current circumstances.
 We have published detailed guidance on changes to the law on education, health and care needs assessments and plans due to coronavirus.

-8.9 Will I be counted as a critical worker?
+7.7 Am I counted as a critical worker?

 Critical workers include those who work in health and social care and in other key sectors.